ksandom/handWavey/docs/user/whereDoesHandWaveyWork.md

 * As of this writing, the latest Linux and MacOS support is in 2.3.1 of the SDK.
 So I've targeted 2.3.1 on all platforms.
     * The latest version is 5.6, so Linux and MacOS have been neglected for a long time.
     * There was word that updated Linux and MacOS support was coming.
 But nothing has eventuated, yet.
+        * UPDATE: MacOS has just been updated.
+The download is not listed in the same place, so I'm not sure if it will still be compatible.
+Once Linux gets the update as well, I'll dive into updating it.
+So for now, [MacOS remains in the same state](https://github.com/ksandom/handWavey/issues/1#issuecomment-1744668679).
 * Last year's release of MacOS broke compatibility with 2.3.1 of the SDK.
 There is [a hack to get it going](https://github.com/ksandom/handWavey/issues/1#issuecomment-1092271612) that **some** people have manged to get working.
 * Wayland support is not available yet, but [is likely to happen](https://github.com/ksandom/handWavey/issues/14).
 * X is known to work.